Alcidespb24/RAG/output.md

 # § 164.306 Security standards: General rules.

-(a) General requirements.
+# (a) General requirements.

 Covered entities and business associates must do the following:

 1. Ensure the confidentiality, integrity, and availability of all electronic protected health information the covered entity or business associate creates, receives, maintains, or transmits.
 2. Protect against any reasonably anticipated threats or hazards to the security or integrity of such information.
 3. Protect against any reasonably anticipated uses or disclosures of such information that are not permitted or required under subpart E of this part.

-(1) Document why it would not be reasonable and appropriate to implement the implementation specification; and

-(4) Ensure compliance with this subpart by its workforce.

-(b) Flexibility of approach.
+# (b) Flexibility of approach.

-1. Covered entities and business associates may use any security measures that allow the covered entity or business associate to reasonably and appropriately implement the standards and implementation specifications.
+1. Covered entities and business associates may use any security measures that allow the covered entity or business associate to reasonably and appropriately implement the standards and implementation specifications as specified in this subpart.

+# (c) Standards.

+A covered entity or business associate must comply with the applicable standards as provided in this section and in § 164.308, § 164.310, § 164.312, § 164.314 and § 164.316 with respect to all electronic protected health information.

+# (d) Implementation specifications.

+In this subpart:

+1. Implementation specifications are required or addressable.
+If an implementation specification is required, the word “Required” appears in parentheses after the title of the implementation specification.
+If an implementation specification is addressable, the word “Addressable” appears in parentheses after the title of the implementation specification.
+2. Document why it would not be reasonable and appropriate to implement the implementation specification; and
+3. Implement an equivalent alternative measure if reasonable and appropriate.

+# (e) Maintenance.

+A covered entity or business associate must review and modify the security measures implemented under this subpart as needed to continue provision of reasonable and appropriate protection of electronic protected health information.

 (2) In deciding which security measures to use, a covered entity or business associate must take into account the following factors: